 A user can have several queries while carrying out a transaction.
 Even before conducting a simple purchase, the user may want some questions to be answered.
 To address this, give them a chatbot facility.
 One that would have all the questions answered instantly.
 This will increase user satisfaction, and hence bring in higher conversion rates.

 Currency varies across nations and so does currency rates.
 Plus we also need to convert our money whenever we wish to transact in a foreign land.
 If you can provide an application facility for this, then people won’t have to rush to currency exchange centers every time they land in some foreign country.
 Plus they’d be able to view the currency rates against the US dollar without separately searching for it on Google.
 This will help them to work on their budgets accordingly.
-It is one of the key features you can include to attract more and more users.
+It is one of the key features you can include to attract more and more users

 Suppose you want to send some written message with the fund you’re transferring.
 It might be a confidential one, but important for the particular transaction.
-Whatever it is, it’s not possible in our current mode of fund transfer, right?
+Whatever it is, it’s not possible in our current model of fund transfer, right?
 Well, make it happen!
 Incorporate a p2p payment facility where a user can attach a confidential text message with the fund.
 This will ensure good communication between the users on both ends.

 Cryptocurrency is trending in the financial market right now.
 You must have heard of digital currencies like Ether, Bitcoin, etc. They are nothing but digital substitutes of existing currencies in the market.
 Your user might trade in these and would frequently want to transact using the same.
 Give them a facility where they can use digital currencies instead of traditional legal tenders.
 In this way, you can add these users to your consumer base, thus expanding it.